 When we have a contradiction, that means that the argument is flawed, and that at least one step in the argument must be rejected as incorrect.
 So what is going on?
 Where is the flawed step in the argument?

-The Platonist view is that all real numbers are some sort of ‘actual’ things that ‘exist’ in some sense in some ‘reality’, and that they exist simultaneously in this ‘reality’ - and any section of the real number line consists of a limitlessness quantity of points, and that all those points simultaneously ‘exist’ in some sense as ‘actual’ things.
-The Platonist also believes that every line segment of real numbers ‘exists’ in this ‘reality’, and all of these line segments ‘exist’ simultaneously.
+The Platonist view assumes that all real numbers are some sort of ‘actual’ things that ‘exist’ in some sense in some ‘reality’, and that they exist simultaneously in this ‘reality’ - and that between any two points there ‘exists’ a section of a line that consists of a limitlessness quantity of points, and that all those points simultaneously ‘exist’ in some sense as ‘actual’ things.
+The Platonist also assumes that every line segment of real numbers ‘exists’ in this ‘reality’, and all of these line segments ‘exist’ simultaneously.
 So, accordingly, from the Platonist viewpoint, in the Courant & Robbins contradiction, all the line segments 1⁄10, 1⁄100, 1⁄1000 … ‘exist’, and all ‘exist’ simultaneously.
 And the sum of all of these line segments also ‘exists’ and is 1⁄9.

 But if you are not a Platonist there is no contradiction, and the notion of a ‘sum’ of a limitless quantity of line segments simply doesn’t arise.
 To see the reason why there is no contradiction for the non-Platonist, consider the Courant & Robbins argument:

 1⁄10 + 1⁄100 = 11⁄100